Blosc/blogsite/pages/blosc-in-depth.rst

    :width: 75%
    :align: center

 Blosc2 is the new iteration of Blosc 1.x series, adding more features and `better documentation <https://www.blosc.org/c-blosc2/c-blosc2.html>`_.
 Also, check out the `slides explaining the highlights of Blosc2 <https://www.blosc.org/docs/blosc2-intro-LEAPS-Innov-2021.pdf>`_.
-When Blosc2 cooperates with other libraries, magic can happen; for exemple, when used in combination with HDF5/PyTables, it allows to query `100 trillion rows tables in human time frames <https://www.blosc.org/posts/100-trillion-baby/>`_.
+When Blosc2 cooperates with other libraries, magic can happen.
+As an example, when used in combination with HDF5/PyTables, Blosc2 helps to query `100 trillion rows tables in human time frames <https://www.blosc.org/posts/100-trillion-baby/>`_.

 Blosc2 also comes with `NDim, a container with multi-dimensional capabilities <https://www.blosc.org/posts/blosc2-ndim-intro/>`_.
 In particular, Blosc2 NDim excels at reading multi-dimensional slices thanks to its innovative pinapple-style partitioning.
 See